 To really shine as an Assassin, it’s worth taking some time to coordinate tactics with your team.
 If you just leave it up to the initiative rolls, you’ll basically never get to use your abilities to their full effect.

-These conversations can certainly be had in-character to add to the roleplaying of your game.
+These conversations can certainly be had in character to add to the roleplaying of your game.
 If you have a plan and pitch it well to the party, they’ll be more likely to go along.
 If you don’t communicate these goals, you’ll be fighting an uphill battle.

 Speaking of which…

 Injecting intrigue and spycraft into a campaign can be fun, but it relies on everyone at the table wanting to play that kind of game.
-Otherwise it gets boring and frustrating in a hurry.
+Otherwise, it gets boring and frustrating in a hurry.

-It might be incredibly fun for the Assassin to create their disguise, do a bunch of recon and fully explore a location, possibly make time for some sabotage, then come back and report what happened.
+It might be incredibly fun for the Assassin to create their disguise, do a bunch of recon, fully explore a location, possibly make time for some sabotage, then come back and report what happened.
 But all the while, the other players at the table are rolling their eyes, scrolling Instagram, or anything else.

 If you aren’t playing a game with lots of intrigue, it will be very difficult to get value out of your level 9 and level 13 abilities.
 That may be important to you or you might not particularly care.